marklishman/colors-microservices/purple/README.md

 ### Subset

-This projection returns the item name and description
+This projection returns the item name and description only

 ~~~java
 @Projection(name = "name", types = { ItemEntity.class })